 Indicator 1.2: Forest restoration

-In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation and reforestation are not quantifiable.
-Instead, proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
-Adopting indicators that measure the extent of forest restoration would have probably allowed for overall progress to be measured.
+In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation, and reforestation are not quantifiable, and indeed proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
+But adopting indicators that measure the extent of forest restoration would have allowed for overall progress to be measured.

 The adopted SDG indicators and sub-indicators do not allow for any specific measurement of forest restoration, afforestation, and reforestation, though measurements of change in carbon stocks provide a partial picture of the quality of existing forests.